mjdecker/mjdecker.github.io/_syllabi/software-testing.md

 * I understand the difference between unit and integration testing.
 * I can write both functional and structural tests.
 * I can measure software quality metrics on a software system.
-* I can analyze relevant research and communicate my findings (CS 5560 only).
+* I can analyze relevant research and communicate my findings (SE 5560 only).

 ### Student Outcomes: ###
 * SE 6 An ability to develop and conduct appropriate experimentation, analyze and interpret data, and use engineering judgment to draw conclusions.